CopernicaMarketingSoftware/Documentation/Yothalot/php-pool.md

     // adding jobs to the pool
     public function add(Yothalot\Job $job);

+    // fetch a job that is ready
+    public function fetch();

-    // waiting for the first job to complete public function wait();
+    // wait for a job to complete, and return that job public function wait();

     // pool size